GeneralUserModels/pack/README.md

 ## Label output (per processed session)

 * Screenshot video and chunks
-* `captions.jsonl` and caption chunk files — LLM-generated action captions with relative timestamps
+* `captions.jsonl` and caption chunk files — VLM-generated action captions with relative timestamps
 * `matched_captions.jsonl` — captions matched to screenshots with recorded timestamps and input events
 * `annotated_session.mp4` — annotated video (when `--visualize-session` is used)